 I placed the tall glass vases on the top shelf.
 They reflected the light and made the ceiling look even higher.
 The Easter baskets handles are very tall, so they also went on the top shelf.
 The blankets are folded so they expose a clean edge.
 They are also grouped by their color schemes.
 The holiday table clothes and utensils made sense to be on the same shelf.
 I repurposed the vases and planters to hold the smaller items.
 Also, the shorter easter baskets came in handy for keeping the ribbons and bow, while a tall ceramic vase was perfect for the rolls of gift wrapping.

-The cleaned up shelves allows my client to still keep items like the vacuum and golf clubs in the closet but out of the way of her daughter’s things.
-There’s now room to also display some toys.
+The cleaned up shelves allow my client to still keep items like the vacuum and golf clubs in the closet but out of the way of her daughter’s things.
+Now, there’s room to also display some toys.

 Both the mom and daughter couldn’t believe the transformation of this closet.
-I personally love how the colors of those blankets infused more joy into the space.
+I personally love how the colors of those blankets infused more joy into this space.

 What do you think about this before and after?
 I’d love to hear your thoughts or questions.